-Short term car insurance could save your driving licence!
+Temporary cover could save your driving licence!

 It is generally accepted that 5% of the drivers on British roads are uninsured.
 What is not as well known is that about a third of these genuinely believe that they are in fact covered, even though they are not!

 Unfortunately two things have happened; firstly the government has decided that this is not a good thing, and has made representations to the insurance industry to drop the whole idea; and secondly, partly in response to the difficulties that the industry is going through, a lot of insurers have introduced a number of conditions.
 For example some of them do not extend this cover to people under 25, some to cars over a certain cubic capacity, some to cars owned by spouses or other relatives.
-This can very easily mean that someone who borrows a car for a short while may well assume that he or she is insured, when this simply is not the case.
+This can very easily mean that someone who borrows a car for a small period while may well assume that he or she is insured, when this simply is not the case.

 Is it cheap?

 This is a specialised policy which provides legal cover for just a few days.
 Whilst it costs more per day than a conventional 12 month policy, the rates are still very reasonable and competitive.